 - Remove the filling from the pan.

 - Give the pan and the cookie cutter a spritz of cooking spray and set the cookie cutter in to heat up.
-To make eggs, we heat our (new-ish Frigidaire glass-top range) on #2.
-That’s just one notch above low, but it’s very efficient.
+I use just one notch above low.

 Preheat a second pan on low.
 You won’t need it for a few minutes.